-The Trust's loan portfolio as at 30 June 2023, was well diversified by borrowers, loan type, property sectors and geography with 36 loans on a look-through basis through direct loans and Qualitas wholesale funds.
-82% of the portfolio was in senior credit with substantial equity buffer, whilst the remaining 18% in mezzanine loans was backed by sophisticated sponsors with strong balance sheet and looking to increase equity returns through the use of debt.
+The Trust's loan portfolio as of 30 June 2024, was well diversified by borrower type, loan type, property sector and geography with 40 loans on a look-through basis through direct loans and Qualitas wholesale funds.
+85% of the portfolio was in senior credit with substantial equity buffers, whilst the remaining 15% in mezzanine loans was backed by carefully selected sophisticated sponsors with strong balance sheets.